corda/corda-runtime-os/tools/corda-cli/commands/package/README.md

-# Package Plugin
+# Package Command

-This is a plug-in for [Corda CLI plug-in host](https://github.com/corda/corda-cli-plugin-host) for working with CPB and CPI files.
+This is a command for working with CPB and CPI files.

 ## Examples